-Skin sensitivity is one of the main concerns I see at the Integrative Health Institute.
+Skin sensitivity is one of the main concerns I see at Connected Health and Skin.
 Studies have shown that approximately 50% of women suffer from sensitive skin.
 What I have actually found is that many of these women are actually suffering from sensitized skin and some very simple changes in their skincare regimes, products and lifestyle can soothe the skin and improve it’s overall health.
 Below are the distinguishing differences between sensitive skin and sensitized skin.

 This is the genetic predisposition to having sensitive skin.
 Those with sensitive skin have a thinner epidermal layer and nerve endings closer to the surface.
 They also tend to have less melanin (skin pigment) so their skin tone tends to be lighter, though people with darker skin tones may also experience sensitive skin.